deliteser112/eclipse-platform-releng-buildtools/docs/flows.md

     *   Linked resource in pending delete prohibits operation.
     *   Nameservers are not whitelisted for this TLD.
     *   Nameservers not specified for domain on TLD with nameserver whitelist.
+    *   Nameservers are not whitelisted for this domain.
+    *   Nameservers not specified for domain with nameserver-restricted reservation.
+    *   Requested domain does not have nameserver-restricted reservation for a TLD that requires such a reservation to create domains.
     *   Registrant is not whitelisted for this TLD.
 *   2306
     *   Cannot add and remove the same value.